- Like

 Restoration funding was provided by donations from private citizens, including a Hearst Foundation grant.
 Mission San Antonio de Padua is listed on the National Register of Historic Places.

-Fort Hunter Liggett directions from highway 101 north – Turn off on Jolon Road (G14), drive approx. Twenty-two miles to the entrance to Fort Hunter Liggett.
+Fort Hunter Liggett directions from Highway 101 north – Turn off on Jolon Road (G14), drive approx. Twenty-two miles to the entrance to Fort Hunter Liggett.
 Directions from Highway 101 south:

 Take the Jolon Road (G18) exit right after the Bradley exit.
 Drive 26 miles to the Entrance.